Telehealth: Post-Pandemic Adoption and Challenges

 With an effective coronavirus vaccine all set for a public rollout (soon), hopefully, 2020 will end on a better note than it started.
 But what does it mean for the future of telehealth?
 Will telehealth continue to be in demand and used after the pandemic…

 …Or is telehealth just a pandemic fad?

-Well, the pandemic did set the stage for the telehealth take off, and the industry experts are of the opinion that telehealth services will outlast the pandemic itself.
+Well, the pandemic did set the stage for the telehealth takeoff, and industry experts are of the opinion that telehealth services will outlast the pandemic itself.
 The funding has been escalating and the market is predicted to hit $185.6 billion by 2026.

 And the numbers don’t lie – a recent report has revealed that 83% of patients said they want to continue using virtual appointments even after the pandemic has resolved.
 Telehealth is definitely here to stay.
-One of the major reasons being easy to use applications that can be used from your smartphones or be connected with any wearable devices.
+One of the major reasons being easy to use applications that can be used from your smartphone or connected to any wearable device.
 However, what major factors will drive forward its adoption?

 Telehealth Adoption Post-Pandemic

 During the pandemic, we saw the industry shift from in-person care to virtual delivery, and many Americans today are a lot more open-minded and accepting of telehealth visits than they were a few years back.

 Uberization of healthcare is one of the major reasons pushing telehealth’s adoption – apps being the most robust form of telehealth at present.
 Smartphone mirrors the consumer experience.
 Not only is it with you all the time, but it is also easy, with immediate access to a healthcare provider of choice, and that too right from your smartphone.
 Compared to in-person doctor visits a telehealth appointment saves the patients hours of their time and costs, within the comfort of their own homes.